dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ## Keyboard Backlight broken

 Due to forcing `hidd` into spinning up with the fallback mode enabled, this can break the OS's recognition of backlight keyboards.
 Thankfully the drivers themselves still do operate so applications such as [LabTick](https://www.macupdate.com/app/mac/22151/lab-tick) are able to set the brightness manually.

-## Photos and Maps app issues

-**Starting from macOS Monterey, Maps and everything relying on it (such as Find My or 'Places' in Photos) are non-functional on non-Metal due to Metal reliance.**

 ::: details For Big Sur (click to expand)